 Still, the phone is THE number one tool for sales communication.
-We have access to incredible data like KiteDesk and Data .com and tools, such as social media, CRMs, et cetera, but the PHONE is still king for communication.
-In a study by Salesforce .com, they cite 92% of customer interactions happen over the phone.
+We have access to incredible data and tech tools, such as social media, CRMs, et cetera, but the PHONE is still king for communication.
+A study by Salesforce .com, cites 92% of customer interactions happen over the phone.

-So, when I’m walking through the room full of sellers at 10:30 am on a Tuesday and see no empty seats with most everyone staring at his or her computers, I can’t help but think we have identified a probable cause for slow revenue.
+So, when I’m walking through the room full of sellers at 10:30 am on a Tuesday and see no empty seats with almost everyone staring at their computers, I can’t help but think we have identified a probable cause for slow revenue.

 I’ve observed and shadowed dozens of sales pros to see how they spend their day and the results might make your toes curl.